atlantichabitatmodels/communityofpractice/pages/contact.md

 ## Regular monthly meetings

 Please join us at our monthly meeting!
-Contact [jocelyn.pender@accdc.ca](mailto:jocelyn.pender@accdc.ca) to be added to the meeting invite.
+Contact [charity.robicheau@accdc.ca](mailto:charity.robicheau@accdc.ca) to be added to the meeting invite.

 ## Email